chatox/networks-science-course/theory/README.md

    * Exercise: draw degree distribution (spreadsheet)
    * Exercise: left-project and right-project a graph

+(Note: in 2023, we arrived until the end of degree distribution of TT03, the rest goes to the next session.)

 ### After class

 * Read [chapter 2](http://networksciencebook.com/chapter/2) of the book by Barabási